All Subgraphs of a Wheel are 5-Coupled-Choosable: Definitions

 \section{Definitions}

 We assume basic familiarity with graph theory (see \cite{diestel}).
 In this paper all graphs are finite and connected.

+The \emph{complete graph} $K_4$ consists of four vertices and all possible edges between them.
+A \emph{subdivision} of a graph $G$ is formed by repeatedly taking some edge $uv \in E(G)$, removing $e$ from $G$, adding a new vertex $x$, and adding edges $ux$ and $xv$.
+A graph is called \emph{$K_4$-minor free} if none of its subgraphs is a subdivision of $K_4$.

 We recall that a graph $G$ is called \emph{planar} if it can be drawn in the plane without edges crossing, and \emph{plane} if a specific planar drawing $\Gamma$ is given.
 The maximal regions of $\mathbb{R}\setminus \Gamma$ are called \emph{faces}; the unbounded region is known as the \emph{outer face} and all other faces are \emph{inner faces}.
+An \emph{outerplanar} graph is a graph that can be drawn in the plane such that every vertex is on the outer face; such a graph is $K_4$-minor free.
 A \emph{bigon} is a face that is bounded by two duplicate edges between a pair of vertices.
 For a plane graph $G$, we use $V(G)$, $E(G)$, and $F(G)$ to denote the set of \emph{vertices}, the set of \emph{edges}, and the set of \emph{faces} of $G$, respectively.
 The \emph{dual graph} $G^*$ of a plane graph is obtained by exchanging the roles of vertices and faces, i.e., $G^*$ has a vertex for every face of $G$, and an edge $(f_1,f_2)$ for every common edge of the two corresponding faces $f_1,f_2$ in $G$.

 A \emph{list assignment} is a map $L$ that assigns a set of \emph{colors} for each vertex or face in $V(G) \cup F(G)$.
 A \emph{coupled coloring with respect to $L$} is a map $c$ such that $c(x) \in L(x)$ for every $x \in V(G) \cup F(G)$, and $L(x)\neq L(y)$ for incident or adjacent elements $x,y \in V(G) \cup F(G)$.
 If such a map $c$ exists, then we say that $G$ is \emph{$L$-coupled-choosable}.
 If $G$ is $L$-coupled-choosable for every $L$ such that $|L(x)| =k$ for every $x \in V(G) \cup F(G)$, then we say that $G$ is \emph{$k$-coupled-choosable}.
 The smallest integer $k$ such that such that $G$ is $k$-coupled-choosable is called the \emph{list coupled chromatic number} of $G$ and denoted $\chi^L_{vf}(G)$.
 Observe that a list coupled coloring of a graph $G$ implies a list coupled coloring of the dual graph $G^*$, since the roles of the vertices and the faces is exchanged but incidences/adjacencies stay the same.
 Hence, we have $\chi^L_{vf}(G) = \chi^L_{vf}(G^*)$.